pcolmant/repanier/README.md

     ```commandline
     dpkg-reconfigure locales    <<--- select>>>> fr_BE.UTF-8  and/or other following your need
     ```
-4. Login as `root` using a ssh session.
-5. Create a new user that will install the application (avoid `root` for security purpose), let it be sudoers and a sshuser.
-In the example, the name of this new user is `repanier`.
+4. Create a new user whose name is `repanier` (or whatever else).
+It will be used to install the `Repanier` (avoid `root` for security purpose).
+Let it be sudoers and a sshuser.
     ```commandline
     useradd -m -s /bin/bash repanier
     passwd repanier             <<--- must be a complex password